userexperior-technologies/integration-guide/docs/native-android.md

     ```
     try {
        UserExperior.setCustomTag("Mobile Top-up", UeCustomType.EVENT);
     } catch (Exception e) {
        e.printStackTrace();
     }
     ```

-  2. <u>Messages</u>
+  - **Messages**

-    : A message can be any app message shown to user, any response or error message or toast message or validation messages or messages shown on dialog boxes etc. which indicates a response to the user by the app.
+    A message can be any app message shown to user, any response or error message or toast message or validation messages or messages shown on dialog boxes etc. which indicates a response to the user by the app.
 To add message, use UeCustomType.MSG in 2nd parameter.

     e.g. "Please select location", "Enable location permission", "User Name or Password is incorrect", etc.